-Please join the Atlantic Council on March 4, 2021 from 1:00 – 1:45 pm EST/10:00-10:45 am PST, for a conversation featuring YouTube CEO Susan Wojcicki and Atlantic Council President & CEO Frederick Kempe, on how the company views its mission and responsibilities in the information ecosystem and the global landscape of digital regulatory efforts.
+The Atlantic Council hosted, on March 4, 2021, a conversation with YouTube CEO Susan Wojcicki and Atlantic Council President & CEO Frederick Kempe, on how the company views its mission and responsibilities in the information ecosystem and the global landscape of digital regulatory efforts.

-The Digital Forensic Research Lab is pleased to present this live, online conversation as part of the #ACFrontPage event series, our premier ideas platform spotlighting global leaders.
+The Digital Forensic Research Lab was pleased to present this live, online conversation as part of the #ACFrontPage event series, our premier ideas platform spotlighting global leaders.

 In conversation with